Everyone wanted to kill Moses.

 In Exodus 1-2 Pharaoh tried multiple times.
 He told the midwives to kill all Hebrew baby boys, and when that didn’t work he told his people to throw the Hebrew boys in the Nile.
 When Moses grew up, he killed an Egyptian taskmaster who was beating up a Hebrew slave, and when Pharaoh found out, he wanted to kill Moses yet again.

-Each time Moses was protected by women.
+Each time Moses was protected by a woman.
 The midwives lied to Pharaoh to protect the baby Hebrew boys.
 Jochebed and Miriam, Moses’ mother and sister, protected him after “throwing” him into the Nile in a basket, literally an “ark” (teva- just like Noah (Gen. 6:14), and my sandals).
 Pharaoh’s daughter rescued baby Moses in his ark.
 The daughters of Jethro welcomed Moses who was fleeing Pharaoh into their home (after some encouragement by their father).

 Every time Pharaoh tried to kill Moses, he was rescued by women.